 Personally, I like it when all of my kitties are here to greet me.
 Each morning, they’re waiting for me near their food dishes and are excited to see me open the door and wish them a good morning.
 I know a lot of their happy greeting has to do with the fact that I have food for them.
 But, I’d like to think they are just happy to see me as well.
 I know it brings a smile to my face to see their beautiful eyes looking up at me.
 It tells me that they appreciate me and they like having me around.
 I guess if they didn’t like me around, they would simply leave.
 Or, like a bad friend, they’d just come for the food and then leave.
 I know I miss my cats when I’m gone for several days.
 It’s nice to know they miss me, too.

-Do your cats miss you when you are gone?
+What do you think: Do cats miss you when you’re gone?
+How do your cats handle it when you’re away?
 Share your story and pictures in the comments!

 About Tim Link: All-American guy who loves to rock out to Queen while consuming pizza and Pinot Noir and prefers to associate with open-minded people who love all critters.
 Considers himself to be the literal voice for all animals.
 Author, writer, radio host, Reiki Master, Animal Communicator and consultant at Wagging Tales.